-From the architect.
+Text description provided by the architects.
 The starting point for this task was a typical challenge in Oslo: densification in an area of existing single family houses.
 The plot was a lovely old garden, but a flat terrain and a relatively tight situation gave a limited view.
 It was important for us to preserve much of the garden for outdoor use, but also as a natural quality to the enjoyment of residents, both outside and inside.
 Therefore, the ground floor has a relatively limited footprint, while the larger upper floor cantilevers out creating covered outdoor areas.

 The house is broken up into smaller volumes to adapt to the relatively tight situation and the scale of the surrounding buildings.